-We, the participants of the 3rd Compass Forum on Human Rights Education, 'Learning equality, living dignity', organised within the framework of the Estonian chairmanship of the Committee of Ministers, gathered in Budapest to improve the quality, outreach and impact of citizenship and human rights education in Europe and beyond.
-We are human rights educators, activists and defenders, representing youth organisations and networks, as well as national EDC/HRE coordinators.
+We, the participants of the 3rd Compass Forum on Human Rights Education, Learning equality, living dignity, organised within the framework of the Estonian chairmanship of the Committee of Ministers, gathered in Budapest to improve the quality, outreach and impact of citizenship and human rights education in Europe and beyond.
+We are human rights educators, activists and defenders, representing youth organisations and networks, and we are also national co-ordinators of Education for Democratic Citizenship / Human Rights Education (EDC/HRE).